Easy Apple Cake

 • Slowly add in the flour and mix until smooth.

-• To a large 10 x 14 greased baking pan (I generously spray with coconut oil or PAM), add half of the batter, followed by all of the sliced apples, and top with the remaining batter.
+• To your prepared baking dish, add half of the batter, followed by all of the sliced apples, and top with the remaining batter.

 • In a small box mix together the brown sugar and cinnamon and gently dust over the entire cake.

-Sammy's tip: if the edges appear to be burning at the 35/45 minute mark, you can loosely cover the cake with tin foil and continue to bake.
+Sammy's tip: if the edges appear to be burning at the 20-25 minute mark, you can loosely tent the cake with aluminium foil and continue to bake.

 Nutrition information is automatically calculated, so should only be used as an approximation.